lucaong/react-minisearch/README.md

 There are three main ways to use `react-minisearch`: the `useMiniSearch` hook, the `withMiniSearch` higher-order component, or the `WithMiniSearch` wrapper component.

+All three way take the following arguments (or props for the wrapper component):

+  - The initial collection of documents to add to the index.
+Note: this is just the initial collection, and mutating this argument won't cause reindexing.
+    To add or remove documents after initialization, use the functions `add`/`addAll`/`remove`/`removeAll`/`discard`, etc.
+  - The `MiniSearch` configuration options

 #### Using the useMiniSearch hook:

 ```jsx